Vyral/base-template/_posts/2019-06-11-the-importance-of-staging.md

 If you aren’t already familiar with what staging is, allow me to explain. **Staging is the process in which a professional designer furnishes and decorates a listing before it’s shown to buyers so that they can better visualize its potential.**&nbsp;

-I’ve been implementing staging from my very first year in the industry, and while some may think this is just my way of trying to get clients to spend more money, it actually isn’t.
+I’ve been implementing staging since my very first year in the industry, and while some may think this is just my way of trying to get clients to spend more money, it actually isn’t.
 As an agent, I truly care about your success.
 I want you to get top dollar for your home, and staging can help you do just that.
 There are three main reasons why:

 {% include pullquote.html %}